agsb/jelly/documents/CircuitLayout.md

 ### Interpreter

-One latch 74HC574, U5, takes Q0-Q7 as D0-D7 from ????, gives Q0-Q4 as A5-A8 into U1 and U2, /OE is GND, CS is CS5;
+One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q4 as A5-A8 into U1 and U2, Q5-Q7 not used, /OE is GND, CS is CS5;

 One binary counter 74HC393, U9, takes clock pulses, gives Q0-Q4 as A0-A4 into U1 and U2. _At Q5 its resets to 0_;

-Two eeproms AT28C16, U1 and U2, shares A0-A10, takes Q0-Q4 as A5-A8 from U5, takes Q0-Q4 as A0-A4 from U4.
+Two eeproms AT28C16, U1 and U2, shares A0-A10, takes Q0-Q4 as A5-A8 from U5, takes Q0-Q4 as A0-A4 from U9.
 U1 gives Q0-Q7 as C0-C7 to control bus and U2 gives Q0-Q7 as D0-D7 to U6, to device bus.

-They are used together for opcode and microdoce lookup, address A0-A4 are used for 32 steps micro-code, A5-A8 for define op-code, and A9-A10 for select pages of codes.
+They are used together for opcode and microcode lookup, address A0-A4 are used for 32 steps micro-code, A5-A8 for define op-code, and A9-A10 for select pages of codes.

 ### Lookups